CruelMoney/mod-api-docs/source/index.html.md

 ## Rate limits

-The Moderation API rate limit is 100 parallel requests per second.
+The default API rate limit is 10 requests per 10 seconds.

 We may reduce limits to prevent abuse, or increase limits to enable high-traffic applications.
 To request an increased rate limit, please contact support.